build-trust/ockam-website/src/content/learn/guides/enrollment/guide.md

 1. The enrollment message is valid
 1. The cryptographic keys are valid

-If the checks pass, the service and the enrollee can immediately begin communicating  in a mutually authenticated secure manner using the cryptographic keys established as part of onboarding process.
+If the checks pass, the service and the enrollee can immediately begin communicating in a mutually authenticated and secure manner using the cryptographic keys established as part of onboarding process.

+## Enrollment Flow Overview

 ### Step 1

 ![Enrollment 2](enrollment2.svg)

+The enroller requests an enrollment bundle from the service, which it will later use to provide enrollees with information about how to connect to the service.

+---

 ### Step 2

 ![Enrollment 3](enrollment3.svg)

+The service puts any enrollment identifiers received from an enroller in a pending state with a possible expiration time.
+The service then waits for contact from the enrollee.

+Once the enrollee has the enrollment bundle from the enroller, it can contact the service.

+---

 ### Step 3

 ![Enrollment 4](enrollment4.svg)

+The enrollee processes the enrollment bundle to create an unique encrypted enrollment message.
+This message is sent to the service.

+The service will accept or reject the enrollment message.

+---

-## Details
+## Technical Details
 The specific cryptographic details can be found [here](https://github.com/ockam-network/proposals/tree/ml/enrollment-key-agreement/design/0006-enrollment).